-Another feature of the new OneFS 9.0 release is the introduction of support for IPMI, the Intelligent Platform Management Interface protocol.
+First introduced in version 9.0, OneFS provides support for IPMI, the Intelligent Platform Management Interface protocol.
 IPMI allows out-of-band console access and remote power control across a dedicated ethernet interface via Serial over LAN (SoL).
-As such, IMPI provides true lights-out management for PowerScale and Isilon Gen6 nodes without the need for additional rs-232 serial port concentrators or PDU rack power controllers.
+As such, IMPI provides true lights-out management for PowerScale F-series all-flash nodes and Gen6 H-series and A-series chassis without the need for additional rs-232 serial port concentrators or PDU rack power controllers.

-For example, IPMI enabled individual nodes or the entire cluster to be powered on after maintenance or a power outage.
+For example, IPMI enables individual nodes or the entire cluster to be powered on after maintenance or a power outage.
+For example:

-- Power off nodes or the cluster, for example, after a power outage and when the cluster is operating on backup power.
+- Power off nodes or the cluster, such as after a power outage and when the cluster is operating on backup power.

 - Perform a Hard/Cold Reboot/Power Cycle, for example, if a node is unresponsive to OneFS.

-With OneFS 9.0, IPMI is disabled by default in OneFS 9.0 but can be easily enabled, configured, and operated from the CLI via the new ‘isi ipmi’ command set:
+IPMI is disabled by default in OneFS 9.0 and later, but can be easily enabled, configured, and operated from the CLI via the new ‘isi ipmi’ command set.

 Note that support for IPMI on Isilon Generation 6 hardware requires node firmware package 10.3.2 and SSP firmware 02.81 or later.

-With OneFS 9.0, IPMI is fully supported on both Isilon Gen6 and PowerScale platforms.
-For Isilon Gen6 nodes running 8.2.x releases, IPMI is not officially supported but does generally work.
+With OneFS 9.0 and later, IPMI is fully supported on both PowerScale Gen6 H-series and A-series chassis-based platforms, and PowerScale all-flash F-series platforms.
+For Gen6 nodes running 8.2.x releases, IPMI is not officially supported but does generally work.

 IPMI can be configured for DHCP, static IP, or a range of IP addresses.
 With the range option, IP addresses are allocated on a first-available basis and be cannot assign a specific IP address to a specific node.
 For security purposes, the recommendation is to restrict IPMI traffic to a dedicated, management-only VLAN.